chains-project/bacardi/results/results_baseline_api_diff_cot_buggy/gemini-2.0-flash-001/1cc7071371953a7880c2c2c3a5a32c36af7f88f9/patches/patch1/responses/VavrAssumptions.java_response.txt

  *
  * http://www.apache.org/licenses/LICENSE-2.0
  *
- * Unless required by applicable law or agreed to in writing, software is distributed on
+ * Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on
  * an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the
  * specific language governing permissions and limitations under the License.
  *